Using a Dash Cam

 Dash cams are useful for maintaining a journey log or travel log, which can be beneficial for both personal and business purposes.

 For individuals, journey logs can help document road trips and travels.
 For businesses, they can be used for mileage claims, route optimization, and expense management.
+GPS-stamped footage supports accurate mileage reporting and can simplify tax or reimbursement documentation.

 7. Vlogging and Content Creation